NateAI/nate.challenge.ios/README.md

 ### Running the API
 The API provided can be consumed via GraphQL or REST, and are hosted in Docker containers, to run them:
-1. Install Docker (includes Docker Compose) on your mac: https://docs.docker.com/desktop/mac/install/
+1. Install and run Docker on your mac (includes Docker Compose): https://docs.docker.com/desktop/mac/install/
 2. In the root directory of this project, run command `yarn up` to pull and run the prepared Docker images
 3. Once the containers are running the APIs will be available for use
+4. [Optional] Visual Studio Code has a useful Docker extension to visualise the state of images and containers

 # Specification